edmangimelli/FancySet/README.md

 _ImmutableFancySet_ extends _FancySet_ with new versions of _add_ and _delete_ that always return a new set (instead of mutating the current one).

-If you create a new ImmutableFancySet from a new one.
+If you create a new ImmutableFancySet from an existing ImmutableFancySet.
 For instance:

 ```
 let a = new ImmutableFancySet([1,2,3]);